Bitcoin-Wildlife-Sanctuary/bitcoin-simulator/README.md

 # bitcoin-simulator
-a simulator of a local bitcoin testnet based on Rust and Sqlite
+A simulator of a local bitcoin testnet based on Rust and Sqlite.